Skip to content

 Gone, But Not Forgotten:

-Cafe Maison was established in 1974 in the French Quarter spot that had been home to the Morning Call Coffee Stand, which had famously served cafe au lait and beignet there for over a century.
+Cafe Maison was established in 1974 in the French Quarter spot that had been home to the Morning Call Coffee Stand.
+That original enterprise had famously served cafe au lait and beignet there for over a century.

 The French Market Corporation had undertaken massive construction and renovation of the French Market in an effort to update it into a tourist attraction.
-The upheaval was so impactful on the Morning Call's business that the owner could no longer sustain the losses, and he decided to pull up stakes and move to suburban Metairie.
+The upheaval was so impactful on the Morning Call's business that the owner could no longer sustain the losses.
+Consequently, he decided to pull up stakes and moved the business to suburban Metairie.

 A lease on the vacated space was awarded, somewhat controversially, to local restaurateur Ernie Masson.
 A stipulation in the lease required any new venture occupying the space to continue to serve cafe au lait and beignet just as the Morning Call had done.